Monday, 14 September 2020

 This is one of the oldest tests that have been carried out on jewellery pieces to find out whether they are authentic or not.
-Bring a piece of magnet near the pieces of jewellery.
-If the metal is genuine white gold, yellow gold or real platinum, it will never ever stick to the magnet.
+Bring a piece of a magnet near the pieces of jewellery.
+If the metal is genuine white gold, yellow gold, or real platinum, it will never ever stick to the magnet.
 However, any kind of imitation jewellery will cling to the magnet as it has some iron content in it.

 3. Test On Ceramic Plate

 This test is exclusively valid for gold jewellery items only.
 The piece of jewellery that needs to be tested is placed on a ceramic plate across the whole surface of the plate.
 If a black streak appears on the plate it indicates that the jewellery is not genuine.
 However, if a gold streak appears, it means that the jewellery is genuine.
 Gold bars can be tested really well with this technique.

 This might sound really ridiculous but the bite test is truly effective for understanding whether the jewelry is authentic or not.
 Original gold is very soft in nature.
 This is the reason that for making jewelry some ‘additions’ are made to the metal to make it strong and a little hard.
 Put a bite on the gold and if it makes an impression, the gold is genuine.
 The same applies to pearls as well.
 If the pearl has an ultra-smooth surface on biting, it is fake.
 Real pearls have a grittier feeling to the teeth.